-- Cheddar Cheese — You could substitute this with another type of cheese, however for me the cheddar + broccoli + smoked salmon combo is what makes this quiche the deliciousness that it is.
+- Cheddar Cheese — You could substitute this with another type of cheese, however the cheddar + broccoli + smoked salmon combo is what makes this quiche so delicious.

-- Chives, Parsley, Salt & Pepper — I use dried herbs because they are easiest to get ahold of at this time of the year, but if you can find fresh ones, use those instead.
+- Chives, Parsley, Salt & Pepper — Dried herbs work well, but if you can find fresh ones, use those instead.